-(IV)Establishment of an independent special committee and obtainment of a report from the special committee by the Company management options for the long-term enhancement of its corporate value, it is essential to ensure the fairness and transparency of such evaluation process.
+As described in "(ii) Discussions between the Tender Offeror and the Company and decisionmaking process by the Tender Offeror, etc." under "(ii) Background, purpose and decisionmaking process leading to the decision by the Tender Offeror to conduct the Tender Offer and management policy after the Tender Offer" above, the Company believes that, in evaluating management options for the long-term enhancement of its corporate value, it is essential to ensure the fairness and transparency of such evaluation process.
 Furthermore, if the Company were to decide to go private, it would also consider doing so through a Management Buyout (MBO), on the assumption that such a transaction would involve a squeeze-out.
-Accordingly, by resolution of the board of directors at its meeting held on July 30, 2024, the Company established the Strategic Special Committee, composed of five of the Company's outside directors (Ms. Naoko Yamazaki, Mr. Yoshiharu Inaba, Mr. Naoki Hidaka, Mr. Katsuhiro Teramoto, and Mr. Hajime Nakai), each of whom is independent of Mr. Eto.
+Accordingly, by resolution of the board of directors at its meeting held on July 30, 2024, the Company established the Strategic Special Committee, composed of five of the Company's outside directors (Ms. Naoko Yamazaki, Mr. Yoshiharu Inaba, Mr. Naoki Hidaka, Mr. Katsuhiro Teramoto, and Mr. Hajime Nakai), who are deemed to be independent from the Tender Offeror, other related companies, and other parties specified in the implementation rules, and who are independent from the outcome of the Transaction.
 The members of this Strategic Special Committee are expected to receive compensation for their services as committee members, in addition to their regular compensation as directors.
-However, such compensation is fixed and payable regardless of the content of the Advisory Report, thereby ensuring the independence of the members of the Strategic Special Committee from the outcome of this transaction.
+However, such compensation is fixed and payable regardless of the content of the advisory report, thereby ensuring the independence of the members of the Strategic Special Committee from the outcome of this transaction.
 Subsequently, following Mr. Eto's expression of his intent at the Strategic Special Committee to pursue taking the Company private through a Management Buyout (MBO), and given that the proposal for the Transaction is being developed on the basis of a Management Buyout (MBO), the board of directors of the Company, at its meeting held on January 30, 2025, resolved to consult the Strategic Special Committee on the following matters (collectively, "Matters for Consultation"):